-From 2020, the major revised Elveg 2.0 can be downloaded as GML through the Norwegian mapping authority metadata and distribution portal.
-A test version of Elveg 2.0 can be downloaded from December 2020.
+Since 2020, the major revised Elveg 2.0 can be downloaded as GML through the Norwegian mapping authority metadata and distribution portal.

 Data for NVDB route planning application

-The Norwegian Road Administration willingly shares the road network data that we use in our own route planning application.
-For historical reasons, we’ve had to produce these data in both esri file geodatabase and spatiaLite formats.
-At some point, we will scrap support for the esri file geodatabase.
-There is some rather crude and rudimentary documentation here.
+The Norwegian Road Administration willingly shares the road network data that we use in our own route planning applicationin spatiaLite formats.
+There is some rather crude and rudimentary (and somewhat outdated) documentation here.

 Currently, we publish these data through two parallell channels: